 Faculty Resources: Provost Funding Sources

 Several sources of funding are available to eligible faculty members (see Faculty Handbook for eligibility requirements).
-Questions about internal funding should be directed to Arpi Hartnett, Assistant to the Provost.
+Questions about internal funding should be directed to the Assistant to the Provost.

-How to apply: After receiving approval for your trip, please use account number 1013000 and the appropriate object code when submitting for reimbursement through Kuali.
+How to apply: After receiving approval for your trip, please use the account number provided by our office and the appropriate object code when submitting for reimbursement through Kuali.
 If you have any questions, please contact the Assistant to the Provost.
 Travel Approval Request Form.

 Tenure-track and continuing faculty members are eligible for $250.00 of funding each year to reimburse expenses for books, software, or other scholarly materials.